 Modern systems are complex, open-source, cloud-native microservices running on Kubernetes clusters and cloud infrastructure.
 They’re being developed and deployed faster than ever—by distributed teams and components.

 Organizations today rely on DevOps teams, continuous delivery, and agile development, making the whole software delivery process faster than ever before, which in turn can make it more difficult to detect issues when they arise.

-When things went wrong in the days of mainframes and static operations, it was pretty easy to understand why, and pre-configured static dashboards alerted an operator of an issue.
-These systems failed in similar ways over and over again.
+When things went wrong back in the days of mainframes and static operations, it was pretty easy to understand why, and pre-configured static alerts based on known parameters to alert an operator of an issue.
+This was sufficient since these systems failed in similar ways over and over again.